theupdateframework/python-tuf/docs/tuf-rfc.md

 The application is not given access to the target until the security checks have been completed.
 At this point, the application has securely obtained a reference to the target and can do with it whatever it wishes.

+## Interoperability

+Because TUF does not aim to be a universal application and merely a framework, there is no expectation that any two TUF implementations are compatible with each other.
+This could be due to usage of different hash algorithms, types of signing keys, signing schemes, data interchange formats, and even within the data interchange formats, different encodings of data.

+This document does not define the TUF specification so that any client can talk with any server.
+The purpose is to define a series of operations that, if followed, make an application "TUF Compliant."

 # Data Interchange

 TUF MUST make metadata available as JSON as described in {{RFC7159}}.